-Deep reinforcement learning (DRL), which balances the exploration (of uncharted territory) and exploitation (of current information), has revolutionized learning and actuation in applications such as game playing [23] and robotic control [29].
+Deep reinforcement learning (DRL), which balances the exploration (of uncharted territory) and exploitation (of current information), has revolutionized learning and actuation in applications such as game playing Silver et al. [2017] and robotic control Zhang and Mo [2021].
 DRL employs a trial-and-error manner to generate transitions from agent-environment interactions, along with the learning procedure.
 However, the cost of data collection remains a major challenge for wider DRL adoption in real-world problems with complex and dynamic environments.
 Therefore, a compelling solution is massively parallel training on hundreds or even thousands of GPUs, say millions of GPU cores.